lucklegend/hmes/README.md

 ####PRE-INSTALLATION####

-From your existing ULIMS installation do the following:
+From your existing LIMS installation do the following:
 - Secure a copy of the `lims/protected/config` and `lims/images` directory.
   You will need information from the files in that directory.

-- Export(backup) the databases (ulimsaccounting, ulimscashiering, ulimslab, ulimsportal, phaddress).
+- Export(backup) the databases (limsaccounting, limscashiering, limslab, limsportal, phaddress).

 (Skip this if you are installing from scratch)

 ####INSTALLATION####

-1. Download or clone ulims from this repository.
+1. Download or clone lims from this repository.
 2. Extract the release file to a Web-accessible directory:
     ```
     X:/xampp/htdocs for xampp on windows environment